chantaeh/ensf400-lab8-kubernetes-2/assignment3/README.md

 This assignment has a full mark of 100.
 It takes up 5\% of your final grade.

-You will use Minikube in Codespaces to deploy an nginx service an 2 backend apps.
+You will use Minikube in Codespaces to deploy an nginx service and 2 backend apps.

 ## Requirements